sandhose/opentelemetry-prometheus-text-exporter/benches/comparison.md

 # Implementation Comparison Benchmark

-This benchmark compares the performance of our new `opentelemetry-prometheus-exporter` implementation against the existing `opentelemetry-prometheus` crate to validate performance improvements and ensure output compatibility.
+This benchmark compares the performance of our new `opentelemetry-prometheus-text-exporter` implementation against the existing `opentelemetry-prometheus` crate to validate performance improvements and ensure output compatibility.

 ## Overview